Fall '24

 This feedback prompted a strategic pause to re-evaluate how to make the tool feel clearer, more approachable, and genuinely supportive.

-How does our solution help?
+How does our solution solve the initial problems we identified?